NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.local-zone-tag:

 local-zone-tag: *<zone> <"list of tags">*
-    Assign tags to localzones.
+    Assign tags to local zones.
-    Tagged localzones will only be applied when the used **access-control:** element has a matching tag.
+    Tagged localzones will only be applied when the used :ref:`access-control:<unbound.conf.access-control>` element has a matching
+    tag.
-    Tags must be defined in *define-tags*.
+    Tags must be defined in :ref:`define-tag:<unbound.conf.define-tag>`.
     Enclose list of tags in quotes (``""``) and put spaces between tags.
-    When there are multiple tags it checks if the intersection of the list of tags for the query and local-zone-tag is non-empty.
+    When there are multiple tags it checks if the intersection of the list of tags for the query and :ref:`local-zone-tag:<unbound.conf.local-zone-tag>`
+    is non-empty.

 .. _unbound.conf.local-zone-override:

 local-zone-override: *<zone> <IP netblock> <type>*
-    Override the localzone type for queries from addresses matching netblock.
+    Override the local zone type for queries from addresses matching netblock.
-    Use this localzone type, regardless the type configured for the local-zone (both tagged and untagged) and regardless the type configured using **access-control-tag-action:**.
+    Use this localzone type, regardless the type configured for the local zone (both tagged and untagged) and regardless the type configured using :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>`.

 .. _unbound.conf.response-ip:

 response-ip: *<IP-netblock> <action>*
-    This requires use of the **"respip"** module.
+    This requires use of the ``respip`` module.

     If the IP address in an AAAA or A RR in the answer section of a response matches the specified IP netblock, the specified action will apply.
-    *<action>* has generally the same semantics as that for **access-control-tag-action:**, but there are some exceptions.
+    *<action>* has generally the same semantics as that for :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>`,
+    but there are some exceptions.

-    Actions for *response-ip* are different from those for *local-zone* in that in case of the former there is no point of such conditions as "the query matches it but there is no local data".
+    Actions for :ref:`response-ip:<unbound.conf.response-ip>` are different
+    from those for :ref:`local-zone:<unbound.conf.local-zone>` in that in case of the former there is no point of such conditions as "the query matches it but there is no local data".
-    Because of this difference, the semantics of *response-ip* actions are modified or simplified as follows: The *static*, *refuse*, *transparent*, *typetransparent*, and *nodefault* actions are invalid for *response-ip*.
+    Because of this difference, the semantics of :ref:`response-ip:<unbound.conf.response-ip>` actions are modified or
+    simplified as follows: The *static*, *refuse*, *transparent*, *typetransparent*, and *nodefault* actions are invalid for *response-ip*.
     Using any of these will cause the configuration to be rejected as faulty.
     The *deny* action is non-conditional, i.e. it always results in dropping